World J Gastroenterol. Jul 28, 2009; 15(28): 3462-3471 Published online Jul 28, 2009. doi: 10.3748/WJG.15.3462

 Role of ROS in HCV and ALD

-] (Figure ).
+The generation of ROS seems to be a hallmark of both ALD and HCV[91–95] (Figure 3).
 While location and mechanisms of their generation differ markedly between ALD and HCV, downstream events of oxidative damage are similar due to the high but rather unspecific reactivity of species such as hydroxyl radicals or lipid peroxidation products.
 Hepatocyte mitochondria are structurally altered in more than 50% of HCV patients and these conditions are accompanied by a significant depletion of hepatocellular and lymphocyte glutathione (GSH), an increase of oxidized GSH (GSSG) and the lipid peroxidation marker malondialdehyde.
 ROS are either induced directly by the virus or indirectly through activation of inflammatory cells.
 HCV core and NS5A have been implicated in generating ROS via mitochondrial damage and calcium release.

-Potential molecular mechanisms that explain the synergistic effect of alcohol and HCV on the progression of liver disease.
+Figure 3 Potential molecular mechanisms that explain the synergistic effect of alcohol and HCV on the progression of liver disease.